purpleclay/gitz/docs/git/push.md

 }
 ```

-## Pushing all local tags :material-new-box:{.new-feature title="Feature added on the 21st March 2023"}
+## Pushing all local tags :material-new-box:{.new-feature title="Feature added on the 23rd March of 2023"}

 All locally created tags can also be pushed back to the remote in a single atomic operation using the `WithAllTags` option: